xanushkasrivastavax/xanushkasrivastavax/README.md

 - 👋 Hi, I’m @xanushkasrivastavax
-- 👀 I’m interested in Data Structures and Algorithm and Web Development.
+- 👀 I’m interested in Data Structures and Algorithm and Web and App Development.
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently working as a SDE-1 at MaxHealthCare having 1.5 year of experience
 - 📫 How to reach me
     my git